Create a quiz

 2. Add a Multiple Choice question to 1a, using the + button and drop-down menu to select the question type.
 Enter your question text and type in four possible answers for our first logo, which will be the Michelin Man.

 3. Now to upload the logo.
 In the Question tab of the right-hand sidebar, click the Add button next to Image or video.

 Upload your image, then choose among the layout options to position your image in the question.

 4. Repeat this process, adding all your Multiple Choice questions and logo images for the first level.
 You can preview how the quiz is shaping up in Desktop and Mobile view by clicking the eye icon to access the Live Preview.

 5. Now let’s set up the score calculations.
-To do this, go to the Logic tab and select Simple, then Branching and calculations.
+To do this, go to the Logic tab and select Branching and calculations.
 Select the correct answer – Michelin Man in this case – from the drop-down list and add 1 to the Score.
 Repeat this process for each of the questions in the Question Group we’ve created.

 6. Go ahead and repeat steps one to five for two new Question Groups.
 We made the second group of questions a little harder, and the third group devilishly tricky.
 Remember to use the Branching and calculations to add 1 to the Score for every correct answer.

 For the third Question Group, we’ve used the Short text question and applied a score of one if the answer matches the text (you can include variations of an answer if you like too, as below).